-How a 32-agent hedge fund decides — and when it refuses to.
+How an AI hedge fund decides — and when it refuses to.

 iQntX inherits the discipline of a real hedge fund: separation of concerns, fail-closed defaults, audit trails, and an emergency reflex that can override the boss.
-This page is the operator-facing version of the philosophy that every agent in the system reads before it acts.
+This page is the operator-facing version of the doctrine the system runs on.

 The bedrock philosophy

-Every agent reads context/philosophy.md at boot.
+Every layer of the system reads a shared written doctrine before it acts.
 The doctrine is short and load-bearing:

 - Survival before return.
 A blown account cannot compound.
 Capital preservation is the prerequisite for every other goal.